rohit01/blog_backup/about/index.md

 <img src="/res/about/rohit.jpg" width="256" height="170" align="right">

-Hi..
-I am **Rohit Gupta**.
-I work as a developer at [Plivo](http://plivo.com), a YC-Backed Telephony Startup.

-I am passionate about technologies and am currently working in the area of convergence of telephony over web.
-Some of the projects I have worked upon include automating the cloud management over [Amazon Web Service](http://aws.amazon.com) using [boto](https://github.com/boto/boto), enabling high availability, failover solution and auto-scaling to ensure zero downtime and un-interrupted services to Plivo customers.
-I am also a FOSS enthusiast and was instrumental in promoting it by organizing the first ever [linux InstallFest](/first-ever-linux-installfest-in-kgec.html) (with fedora 10) in my [university](http://www.kgec.ac.in/), founded a GNU/Linux User Group and presented FOSS tech talks.
-I was also a speaker at:
+**Rohit Gupta** is a FOSS developer and evangelist.
+He is passionate about technology and have worked in the area of convergence of telephony over web.
+Some of the projects he has worked upon include automating the cloud management over [Amazon Web Service](http://aws.amazon.com) using [boto](https://github.com/boto/boto), enabling high availability, failover solution and auto-scaling to ensure zero downtime and un-interrupted services to Plivo customers.
+As a FOSS enthusiast, he was instrumental in organizing the first ever [linux InstallFest](/first-ever-linux-installfest-in-kgec.html), founded the GNU/Linux User Group and presented FOSS tech talks in his [University](http://www.kgec.ac.in/).

+**Speaker at International conferences:**

 - PyCon India 2012: Gave a talk on [Managing AWS Cloud with Python](http://in.pycon.org/2012/funnel/pyconindia2012/33-managing-aws-cloud-with-python)
 - PyCon Singapore 2013: Gave a talk on [Build service health dashboard using Shinken](https://pycon.sg/schedule/presentation/23/)